nicolasgasco/42_minishell/README.md

     - Writing Makefile
     - Importing and checking Libft
     - Writing header file

 2. Creating a prompt and listening to user input
     - Prompt shows username and hostname
     - Prompt has a working history
+    - Prompt shows new line when open quote

 3. Parse user input
     - Separate by word and trim spaces
     - Check if input is too long
     - Check if command is known or valid
     - List of quotes
+    - Interpret \

 4. Commands:
     - **echo** with option -n